mjr390/Twitter_News_Mood/README.md

 - Create a scatter plot comparing the tweets overall sentiment and how many tweets ago for each tweet

 - Create a bar plot comparing the average overall sentiment for each twitter account

+Note: This project was originally part of a repo with multiple projects, it has been moved here to viewed on its own.
+Original location can be found here: https://github.com/mjr390/Pandas_In_Jupyter/tree/master/News_Mood

 # Analysis
 1. None of the media outlets searched had a positive average compound sentiment over their past 100 tweets at the time the data was obtained.